Steve Rison, President

 He has recently returned to university to study water sustainability issues.
 David’s current interests besides serving on the board of The Peace Energy Cooperative include keeping up with ever-changing technologies in scientific journals, promoting solar farms, helping animals, and involvement in South Peace Search and Rescue.

-Greg Dueck, Director
+Greg Dueck, Sales